nf-core/eager/docs/usage.md

 * **Sample_Name:** A text string containing the name of a given sample of which there can be multiple libraries.
 All libraries with the same sample name and same SeqType will be merged after deduplication.
 * **Library_ID:** A text string containing a given library, which there can be multiple sequencing lanes (with the same SeqType).
 * **Lane:** A number indicating which lane the library was sequenced on.
 Files from the libraries sequenced on different lanes (with same SeqType) will be concatenated after read clipping and merging.
+* **Colour Chemistry** A number indiciating whether the Illumina sequencing machine the library was sequenced on was 2 (e.g. Next/NovaSeq) or 4 (Hi/MiSeq).
+This informs whether poly-G trimming (if turned on) should be performed.
 * **SeqType:** A text string of either 'PE' or 'SE', specifying paired end (with both an R1 [or forward] and R2 [or reverse]) and single end data (only R1 [foward], or BAM).
 * **Organism:** A text string of the organism name of the sample or 'NA'.
 This currently has no functionality and can be set to 'NA', but will affect lane/library merging if different per library
 * **Strandedness:** A text string indicating whether the library type is 'single' or 'double'.
 This currently has no functionality, but will affect lane/library merging if different per library.